malgorithms/toffee/README.md

 </p>
 ```

-*Note!*  if you pass a variable to the template called `json`, `raw`, or `html`, toffee won't create these helper functions, which would be kind of dick.
+*Note!*  if you pass a variable to the template called `json`, `raw`, or `html`, Toffee won't create these helper functions, which would override your vars.
 In this case, you can access the escape functions through their official titles, `__toffee.raw`, etc.

 Overriding the default `escape`:
  * If you pass a variable to your template called `escape`, this will be used as the default escape.
-Everything inside `#{}` that isn't subject to an above-mentioned exception will go through your escape function.
+In toffee mode, everything inside `#{}` that isn't subject to an above-mentioned exception will go through your `escape` function.

 Turning off autoescaping entirely:
  * If you set `autoEscape: false` when creating the engine, the default will be raw across your project.
 (See more on that below under Express 3.x settings.)